 Now Book That Saltwater Fly Fishing Trip!

-If you want some saltwater holiday suggestions and advice, leading fly fishing tour operators Fly Odyssey are holding a Saltwater Open Day from 10am on 03 December 2015 at our sister store, Farlows of Pall Mall.
-The team will be in-store all day providing information on their saltwater destinations including: Cuba, Mexico, Seychelles, Belize, Bahamas, Christmas Island, Tahiti, The Maldives and many more.
+If you want some saltwater holiday suggestions and advice, leading fly fishing tour operators, Farlows Travel, are always on hand to provide information on their saltwater destinations including: Cuba, Mexico, Seychelles, Belize, Bahamas, Christmas Island, Tahiti, The Maldives and many more.